Hisqkq/Spark-BigData-Analytics/README.md

 ## Overview

 This project was completed as part of the Big Data course at Radboud University.
 The course focused on leveraging big data technologies and distributed computing to analyze massive datasets.
-The final project involved analyzing a 700 GB web archive (WARC) segment from 2016, stored on the university's cluster with HDFS and other big data tools.
+The final project involved analyzing a web archive (WARC) segment from 2016, stored on the university's cluster with HDFS and other big data tools.
 The primary goal of this project was to perform an in-depth analysis of the images present in Wikipedia pages within the archive, including statistics on image sizes and identifying the largest image.

 ## Objectives